jsmolka/jsmolka.github.io/content/posts/raspbell.md

 ```

 ## Conclusion
 That's it.
 The Pi server is running all day and logging any activity, the client connects once the computer boots and the sound sensor is fine-tuned to the point where it should reliably pick up doorbell sounds.
-Let's cross fingers and hope it works in real scenarios.
+Let's cross fingers and hope it works in real scenarios (future me here, I stopped using it and just keep the door open).